mirasto/google-forms-lite-clone/README.md

     npm run preview
     ```

-    *Note: The server currently runs directly from source (using `ts-node`) and does not require a build step.*
+    *Note: The server currently runs directly from source (using `tsx`) and does not require a build step for development.*

 ## Running Tests